 Admission and Selection Criteria

 Admission to Radiography is competitive among qualified applicants according to established criteria.
 There is a limited application period and exact admissions evaluation criteria are revised and updated annually.
 All Allied Health applicants are required to attend an annual Allied Health information session in order to declare an Allied Health program of study.
-Allied Health information session schedules are available in Student Services at 704.669.4081 or online at https://clevelandcc.edu/programs/how-to-apply/allied-health/.
+Allied Health information session schedules are available in Student Affairs at 704.669.4081 or online at https://clevelandcc.edu/programs/how-to-apply/allied-health/.

 An admissions and selection rubric will be used to determine acceptance to the Radiography program.
 Students not selected to the program may reapply for the next year by attending another Allied Health Information session.
 All applications for admission must be updated annually.
 If one has applied previously, he or she must initiate the process again, including the PSB aptitude exam retesting.

 CCC has established admissions and selection procedures to ensure students are admitted and selected in a consistent and equitable manner.
 The admissions and selection rubric is only intended to provide students with a checklist assisting in identifying program eligibility requirements, while outlining the admissions/selection process.
 This rubric is for student use only and does not serve as the official record of calculated points.
 Completion of these requirements will not guarantee admission to the program.

 Admissions criteria to be completed prior to program deadline (Step 1 of Admission and Selection Rubric):